charlesclz03/flowforge/DOCS/deployment/DEPLOYMENT_GUIDE.md

 ## 🎉 Congratulations!

-Your FlowForge app is now live on Vercel! 🚀
+Your Freestyla app is now live on Vercel! 🚀

 **Production URL**: https://flowforge-freestyle.vercel.app